 Even though elevated eye pressure is one of the diagnostic tests used for glaucoma, approximately 30-40 percent of patients with open angle glaucoma have normal or low eye pressure and develop optic nerve changes and progressive vision loss without having elevated eye pressure.
 In the case of this common type of glaucoma there are no symptoms that you will notice until the condition has progressed so that there is loss of peripheral vision.
 Our complementary protocol is recommended for open angle glaucoma.

-Narrow Angle Glaucoma
+Narrow (Acute) Angle Glaucoma or Angle-Closure Glaucoma

 This condition is considered an ocular emergency.
 This results from a blockage to the aqueous fluid draining brought about by a narrow angle between the cornea and the iris that is too narrow to enable the aqueous fluid to drain as quickly as it is being produced.
 You might experience sudden red eye(s), with headache and visual halos, and sometimes also vomiting and nausea.
 If you have these symptoms go straight to emergency and call your eye doctor.

 Low tension (or normal tension) glaucoma affects 15-25% of patients with glaucoma.
 It appears with similar problems as open angle glaucoma but the intraocular pressure is in the moderate rather than high range (less than 22 mm Hg).
 Patients experience the same loss of peripherial vision.
 It can be caused by an extreme sensitivity of the nerve cells to "normal" intraocular pressure or to blood circulation problems such as vasospasm.
 The condition is generally an indicator of poor circulation.
 As a result, not enough oxygen-carrying blood reaches the optic nerve and it becomes damaged.